Sharmilaraj97821/Bank-Loan-Report/README.md

 ### DASHBOARD 3: DETAILS
 ### GRID
 Need for a comprehensive 'Details Dashboard' that provides a consolidated view of all the essential information within our loan data.
-This Details Dashboard aims to offer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information efficiently.